-The Report examines the Company's ESG management approaches, and the Group's corresponding performance within our operational boundaries, which remain unchanged from the previous reporting boundary, including the sales of toys, property investment and administrative activities mainly in Hong Kong and the U.S. offices from 1 January, 2022 to 31 December, 2022 (the "Reporting Period", "2022") except the F&B business which we had disposed in May 2021.
+The Report examines the Company's ESG management approaches, and the Group's corresponding performance within our operational boundaries, which remain unchanged from the previous reporting boundary, including the sales of toys, property investment and administrative activities mainly in Hong Kong and the U.S. offices from 1 January, 2023 to 31 December, 2023 (the "Reporting Period", "2023").